spree/spree/guides/content/developer/core/preferences.md

 The default country's id.
 Defaults to 214, as this is the id for the United States within the seed data.

-`dismissed_spree_alerts`

-The list of alert IDs that you have dismissed.

-`last_check_for_spree_alerts`

-Stores the last time that alerts were checked for.
-Alerts are checked for every 12 hours.

 `layout`

 The path to the layout of your application, relative to the `app/views` directory.
 Defaults to `spree/layouts/spree_application`.
 To make Spree use your application's layout rather than Spree's default, use this: